gaehlerm/SoftwareEngineering/README.md

 	fake_data = get_data(FakeReader())
 ```

 Using DI is generally a very recommended practice and should always be used when dealing with IO.
 For the very simple reason that you can very easily replace the code that you inject with something else.
 In the example above it would be fairly easy to write a `SqlReader` that gets the data from a database instead a csv file.

 These `Reader` objects should be instantiated as soon as possible.
-Usually this is possible at the point where the type of reader is selected at a fairly high level of abstraction.
+Usually this is possible at the point where the type of reader is selected, which is at a fairly high level of abstraction.
 The only drawback of DI is, that this object has to be passed through the whole stack down to the point where the database is actually used.
 On the other hand, this would have to be done with a string if DI was not used.
 Which certainly isn't any better.
 It just delays the selection process.

+You may choose wether you want to pass the `reder_type` or the `reader` as a function argument through the stack.
+But as we learned, you should not pass strings as function arguments.
+So passing the `reader` object is the prefered option.

 ```py
 filename = ...